Blood pressure sometimes called arterial blood pressure is the pressure exerted by circulating blood against the walls of blood vessels.

-For any reason, if the blood pressure stays higher (between 140/90 and 159/99 mmHg) for an extend time, then call it as High Pressure.
+For any reason, if the blood pressure stays higher (between 140/90 and 159/99 mmHg) for an extended time, then call it as High Pressure.
 The medical term for high blood pressure is hypertension.

 Studies show one in every three adults has high blood pressure, but one-third of them unknowingly having hypertension.
 Because the hypertension symptoms are difficult to predict, so it goes unnoticed.

 Uncontrolled hypertension for a long time might lead to hypertension complications such as coronary heart disease, heart failure, stroke, and kidney failure.
 That is why hypertension is considering as the “Silent KILLER.”
-The only way to diagnose hypertension is to check the blood pressure.
-Thus if you have lot of the high blood pressure risk factors and experiencing many of the symptoms of high blood pressure, then it’s time to go for blood pressure diagnosis.
+The only way to diagnose hypertension is to check blood pressure.
+So, if you have many of the high blood pressure risk factors and experiencing symptoms of high blood pressure, then you need to go for blood pressure diagnosis.

 High blood pressure measured in the doctor’s office may be sometimes falsely high, because

 As much as 20 % suffered from "white coat syndrome."
 Blood pressure surges in the doctor's office.
 Otherwise, the BP is normal at home.

 Knowing about white-coat syndrome helps to stop misdiagnosed as hypertension.
 Also, you need to repeat blood pressure measurement many times preferable outside the doctor’s office before confirming the diagnosis of hypertension.